Quartic First-Order Methods for Low-Rank Minimization: Introduction

-This reformulation has been thoroughly studied for various low rank minimization problems \cite{Mishra2014,Tu2015,Candes2015,Zheng2016,Chen2015,Bhojanapalli2015,Zhao2015,Sun2015,Zheng2016,Park2016}.
-It has several benefits: first, the rank constraint is directly enforced by the factorization itself $XX^T$.
-Second, it allows adding penalty functions $g$ to impose additional structural properties on the factor, like nonnegativity or sparsity.
-More importantly, the problem size is reduced from $n^2$ to $nr$ variables, which makes it far more efficient on large-scale problems, since $r$ is usually much smaller than $n$.
+A popular approach to low-rank semidefinite minimization, known as the Burer-Monteiro formulation \cite{Burer2005}, consists in explicitly modeling the rank constraint by writing the matrix in a factorized form.
+This method is especially appealing for large-scale instances, since it requires storing much less variables than the standard semidefinite programming approaches; see \cite{Tu2015,Bhojanapalli2015,Zhao2015,Sun2015,Chen2015,Zheng2016,Park2016} and references therein.

-This formulation comes however with an important drawback: the objective function of \eqref{eq:min_problem} becomes nonconvex, even when $F$ is originally convex.
+This formulation comes however with an important drawback, as the problem becomes nonconvex, even if the original objective is convex.
 Therefore, local optimization methods can generally only hope to find a stationary point, or at best a local minimum.
 Nevertheless, recent work shows convergence towards a global optimum for a close enough initialization \cite{Tu2015,Bhojanapalli2015,Park2016}, or under additional statistical assumptions about the problem \cite{Chen2015,Zheng2015,Ge2016}.
-Although these global optimality results often impose restrictive assumptions that may not be satisfied in practice, they help to explain why the use of local algorithms for solving \eqref{eq:min_problem} usually leads to satisfactory solutions in practice.
+Although these global optimality results often impose restrictive assumptions that may not be satisfied in practice, they help to explain why using local algorithms to solve Burer-Monteiro problem formulations often leads to satisfactory solutions in practice.

-\textbf{Non-Euclidean Gradient Methods.} Here, we focus on efficient algorithms for finding a stationary point of problem \eqref{eq:min_problem}.
-We adopt an original approach based on a recent line of work on non-Euclidean gradient methods \citep{Bauschke2017,Bolte2018,van} and subsequent work \cite{Lu2016}.